Cliff Bentz

 Cliff Stewart Bentz (born January 12, 1952) is an American politician and lawyer serving as the U.S. representative for Oregon's 2nd congressional district since 2021.
-He previously served in the Oregon Senate, representing the 30th district, and in the Oregon House of Representatives, representing the 60th district.
-Following the departure of Lori Chavez-DeRemer in 2025, Bentz is the sole member of the Republican Party and in Oregon's congressional delegation and the lone man to be a member of the United States House of Representatives from Oregon following the retirement of Earl Blumenauer.
+He previously served in the Oregon Senate from 2018 to 2020 and in the Oregon House of Representatives from 2008 to 2018.
+He is a member of the Republican Party.

+Bentz was first elected to the U.S. House of Representatives in 2020.
+He was re-elected in 2022 and 2024.

-In May 2020, Bentz won the Republican primary for Oregon's 2nd congressional district and faced Democrat Alex Spenser and independent Patrick Archer in November.
-He was elected to the U.S. House of Representatives on November 3, 2020.
+Since 2025, Bentz is the sole Republican in Oregon's congressional delegation and is the only man representing Oregon in the U.S. House of Representatives.

 Early life and education

 Bentz was born in Salem, Oregon, and raised on ranches in the eastern Oregon communities of Fields and Drewsey.
 He graduated from Regis High School in the Willamette Valley city of Stayton in 1970.
 He received a bachelor's degree from Eastern Oregon State College (now Eastern Oregon University) in 1974 and a J.D. from Lewis & Clark Law School in 1977.